aerocyber/osmata-spec/README.md

     }
   }
   "Omio Info": {
-    "Header Hash": <SHA 256 hash of the Header section>
+    "Header Hash": <SHA 256 hash of the Header section treated as a json>
   }
 }
 ```